gabeobrien/newrelic-kakfa-playground/doc/how-it-works-the-build.md

 ```
 Terraform will determine what needs to be created (at this point, that should be everything), and will ask you to verify before applying the changes.
 Confirm, and wait while the resources are created.

-At any time you can verify what terraform has created by running `terraform show`
+At any time you can verify what Terraform has created by running `terraform show`

 All of the resources created by this configuration can be destroyed with `terraform destroy`